Velir/dbt-ga4/multisite.md

 ```
 stream_id,stream_name
-0987654321, mysite web
+'0987654321', mysite web
-1234567890, mysite ios
+'1234567890', mysite ios
-1122334455, mysite android
+'1122334455', mysite android
-0099887766, myothersite web
+'0099887766', myothersite web
 ```
 The exact values used for `stream_name` are entirely up to you as long as they match a `stream_id` from your source datasets.
+The quotes are required for stream_id to match the data type in GA4.

 The first line must match that given in the example.